tresata/hackathon2017/README.md

 We are also running hive-server on hack02.datachambers.com, hack03.datachambers.com, hack04.datachambers.com and hack05.datachambers.com.
 You can connect to them with JDBC/ODBC.
 For example to connect to hack04 with JDBC you would use this connect string:

     jdbc:hive2://hack04.datachambers.com:10000

+If you need to provide a username and password, use the username we provided for SSH login and leave the password blank.

 ## Spark